JossWhittle/Opt-ID-Env/README.md

 Start a container running the image that will keep running until we stop it...

   - `-itd`

- 	to run the container in interactive mode, and detached so that it keeps running after this line
+ 	Run the container in interactive mode, and detached so that it keeps running after this line.

   - `--name env`

- 	We can refer to this running container by the name "env"
+ 	We can refer to this running container by the name "env".

   - `--env-file <(env | grep TRAVIS)`

-	Grab all environment varaibles from the host starting with "TRAVIS" and forward them into the container to allow coveralls to report properly
+	Grab all environment varaibles from the host starting with "TRAVIS" and forward them into the container to allow coveralls to report properly.

   - `-v $(pwd):/tmp/repo/`

-	Mount the current directory on the host (git repo root) to the directory /tmp/repo/ in the container
+	Mount the current directory on the host (git repo root) to the directory /tmp/repo/ in the container.

   - `-w /tmp/repo/`

- 	Set the current working directory inside the container to the root of the git repo
+ 	Set the current working directory inside the container to the root of the git repo.

   - `$DOCKER_USERNAME/$DOCKER_REPO`

-	The docker image to run
+	The docker image to run.
 ```
 docker run -itd --name env --env-file <(env | grep TRAVIS) -v $(pwd):/tmp/repo/ -w /tmp/repo/ $DOCKER_USERNAME/$DOCKER_REPO
 ```